 It uses the Daylight WB with some WB shift adding some red and blue and also some heavy grain.
 Although I do find the Large Heavy Grain to be a little too much so I’ve turned it down to a Heavy Grain set to Small.

-I haven’t found a Classic Neg look I totally love yet (it just looks too retro), but this gets close.
+I haven’t found a Classic Neg look I love yet (it just looks too retro), but this gets close.
 I think this look would work better with clarity at 0 or no more than -1.
 Right now it’s set to -4 which sometimes can make it look like you’re shooting with a plastic lens.

 Can you match these looks with RAW files using the Lightroom profiles?